 - 1 pkg Pasta (optional as a side to this dish)

 - Start by preheating oven to 350*.

-- In a medium sized flat dish with raised sides (a shallow soup bowl might do) place eggs and water in and mix with a fork or whisk to combine.
-In another medium sized soup bowl to the right of the first, pour in breadcrumbs.
+- In a medium sized flat dish with raised sides (a shallow soup bowl would also do) place eggs and water in and mix with a fork or whisk to combine.
+In another medium sized shallow bowl to the right of the first, pour in the breadcrumbs.
 Drizzle olive oil on two cookie sheets, putting them on the other side of the breadcrumb bowl for easy assembly.

 - Wash and cut the eggplants into approximately 1/2” disks.
 You should end up with about 28 slices after completing (about 14 slices per eggplant).